 Established in March 2020, The New England Food System Resilience Fund is a joint philanthropic effort designed to reinforce, restore, and promote the resilience of the regional food system in a time of unprecedented disruption resulting from the COVID-19 pandemic.

 In early November initial funders The Henry P. Kendall Foundation, The John Merck Fund and partner foundations, The 1772 Foundation, The Sandy River Charitable Foundation and The Harvard Pilgrim Health Care Foundation approved the transfer of those funds to The New England Grassroots Environment Fund, Inc. (Grassroots Fund), which will assume management of the effort and expand its area of focus to include racial equity.
 Read more about the original purpose of the fund and decision to transfer its design and stewardship.

-For general questions about the fund contact Bart Westdijk.
+For general questions about the Food System Resilience Fund, contact Sarah Huang

 For information on contributing to this ongoing funding pool contact Julia Dundorf.